 The Third-line of treatment includes thalidomide and parathyroidectomy.

 Renal transplantation is the definitive treatment.

 Cholestyramine is the first-line of treatment.
 It acts by lowering the levels of bile salts and other pruritogens.
-Second line of therapy includes rifampin, opioid antagonists such as naloxone and naltrexone and SSRI.
+The second line of therapy includes rifampin, opioid antagonists such as naloxone and naltrexone, and SSRI.